lordaris/lordaris/README.md

 # Hi there!
 My name is Armando.
-- I am a passionate web developer based in Mexico
+- I'm a backend developer, currently looking for a job.

 <!--